 Cinephiles!
-You’ve got to check out these famous film locations across the city.
+You’ve got to check out these famous Hong Kong film locations across the city.
 Have you visited every one?

 Check out these iconic Hong Kong film locations

 Shot on Hollywood Road, Sheung Wan, the critically-acclaimed movie Rouge is about the doomed romance between the ghost of a prostitute and the son of a wealthy family in the 1930s, and how she was trying to look for him after they were separated.
-Starring Jackie Chan and Leonard Ho, it’s one of the most well-known sad love stories that everyone should watch.
+Starring Anita Mui and Leslie Cheung, it’s one of the most well-known sad love stories that everyone should watch.

 Internationally-renowned director Wong Kar-wai made one of his most successful films Chungking Express at Chungking Mansions, in the heart of Tsim Sha Tsui.
 The building features an array of Indian restaurants, hostels and shops, and it’s definitely one of the most significant Hong Kong film locations.